-I love cheese and scrapple and sausage and bacon and at the time of my surgery had a shit exercise routine; it’s no wonder my gallbladder was destroyed.
+I love cheese and scrapple and sausage and bacon (and half-Elvis peanut butter sandwiches) and at the time of my surgery had a shit exercise routine; it’s no wonder my gallbladder was destroyed.

 So please don’t look for any medical advice here aside from listening to your doctor and not me.